 What is considered good DSL Noise margin / SNR ?

-Signal-to-noise ratio (SNR), often referred to as noise margin is defined as the power ratio between a signal (meaningful information) and the background noise (unwanted signal):
+Signal-to-noise ratio (SNR) is defined as the power ratio between a signal (meaningful information) and the background noise (unwanted signal):

 SNR = signal / noise

-6dB or below noise margin is bad, it will experience no synch or intermittent synch problems
+6dB or below SNR is bad, you will experience no sync, or intermittent sync problems

-7dB-10dB is fair but does not leave much room for variances in conditions
+7dB-10dB is fair but does not leave much room for variation in conditions

-11dB-20dB is good with little or no synch problems (if no large variation)
+11dB-20dB is good with little or no sync problems (if no large variation)

 20dB-28dB is excellent